 Security – Unauthorized access to signals is an issue as the cables can be easily tapped and it is very easy to install a splitter or T-Joint.

 Sole Engineering is the largest authorized distributor of Time microwave cable.
-We have a collection of coaxial cable to meet your needs.
+We have a collection of coaxial cables to meet your needs.
 Feel free to approach us o get a quote.